omrijsharon/torchlex/README.md

 ComplexTensor imaginary part:
       ([ 0.0000,  1.0000, -1.0000])
 ```
-which is x = [1,1j,-1-1j] with small numerical error.
-It works!
+which is the original [1,1j,-1-1j] with small numerical error.

 ### euler representation
 We can get the r and <img src="https://latex.codecogs.com/svg.latex?\Large&space;\theta" title="\Large \theta" /> of Euler's representation.
 Lets compare ComplexTensor with Numpy: